prffraia/Machine_Learning/README.md

   This cluster has the `2nd highest recency`, it has the `3rd highest monetary value` and it has a `medium frequency`.
 It has `a medium amount of observations`.

-Cluster 0 (purple cluster) identifies the top customers.
+**Cluster 0 (purple cluster)** identifies the top customers.
 They are the customers that spemd the most , they have boght recently, and they have the most items for each order.
 The goal with them is to keep them as they are without losing them.

-Cluster 1 (orange cluster) identifies the new customers, those that have just bought few products at a low price.
+**Cluster 1 (orange cluster)** identifies the new customers, those that have just bought few products at a low price.
 Our goal here is to make them spend more and try to make them buy again, avoiding to make them follow in the previous Cluster.

-Cluster 2 (blue cluster) indentifies that group of customer that haven't bought for a long time.
+**Cluster 2 (blue cluster)** indentifies that group of customer that haven't bought for a long time.
 So we can identify them as the 'Lost Customers' and our goal is to make tham buy again.

-Cluster 3 (green cluster) identifies the customers that
+**Cluster 3 (green cluster)** identifies that group of customers that have bought recently and that buy an high amount of products per order and that spend almost as the Cluster 0.
+The goal for these customer is to raise average receipt so that they fall into the Top Curtomer Cluster.

-Cluster 4 (red cluster) identifies the customers that
+**Cluster 4 (red cluster)** identifies the average customer, that have bought recently, a moderate amout of items per order and they spent a moderate amount of money.